rakudo/rakudo/docs/module_management.md

   involve the execution of code, some of which may come from the compilation unit being compiled (as happens with `BEGIN` blocks).
 * A **script** refers to a compilation unit that is provided to Raku as the entry point for execution.
-In an invocation like `perl6 foo.p6`, we say that `foo.p6` is first compiled and then executed.
+In an invocation like `raku foo.raku`, we say that `foo.raku` is first compiled and then executed.
 In Rakudo Raku, in this case, the results of the compilation only exist in memory.
 * A **module** refers to a compilation unit that is used by a script, or by another module used from a script.
 A module must also be compiled before it